emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 ```

 The same as the Scala code.
 We've added a feature to Lisp!
 Is this feature worthwhile?
 That's debatable.
 For one, the
-macro call is barely shorter than lambda expression.
+macro invocation expression is barely shorter than lambda expression.
 But "worthwhile" wasn't the intent.
-I contend that this example is,
+I contend that
-at least, non-trivial ;-)
+this example is, at least, non-trivial ;-)

 <!---@formatter:off--->
 [^draft]: As long as "Draft:" is in the title, this post may undergo significant changes.
 I've published it so that I